Sudo-Aju/LED-Dimmer/README.md

+# RC CIRCUIT THAT DIMS THE LIGHT WITH TIME

 this project is a resistor-capacitor circuit powered by a dc source it demonstrates how voltage is divided across multiple stages and how a capacitor with a resisitor can delay the LED's turning on and off.